ekkinox/laravel-adr-poc/README.md

 You can find below [how is implemented](https://github.com/ekkinox/laravel-adr-poc/pull/1) the [ADR pattern](https://github.com/pmjones/adr) in this project.

-### Actions
+### Action

 The [actions](app/Http/Controllers) are small invokable classes responsible for one HTTP method + route:
 - they inject and call the [domain logic](app/Domain), making them domain concerns agnostic
-- they inject a [responder](app/Responder/ResponderInterface.php) to build a response from the domain logic payload, making them response concerns agnostic
+- they inject a [responder](app/Responders/ResponderInterface.php) to build a response from the domain logic payload, making them response concerns agnostic

 To ease action classes creation:
 ```shell